Arlanthir/notes/programs/Docker.md

-docker run <image>                                   # Run in foreground docker run <image> <command>                         # Run an image and execute a command docker run -it <image>                               # Run an image in interactive mode (eg: shell) docker run -d <image>                                # Run in background (detached) docker run <image>:<version>                         # Run a specific version (default is 'latest') docker run --name <name> <image>                     # Choose a name for the container
+docker run <image>                                   # Run in foreground docker run <image> <command>                         # Run an image and execute a command docker run -it <image>                               # Run an image in interactive mode (eg: shell) docker run -it -u="root" <image> <command>           # Run an image in interactive mode, with a custom command and root user docker run -d <image>                                # Run in background (detached) docker run <image>:<version>                         # Run a specific version (default is 'latest') docker run --name <name> <image>                     # Choose a name for the container